 Automatically Flag Master Data Changes for Distribution

-To activate the Change Pointers and update BDCP2 table automatically,
+To activate the Change Pointers and update the BDCP2 table automatically,

 - Go to transaction BD61 and activate Change Pointers generally.